Code-Institute-Submissions/milestone2_are_you_a_hero/README.md

         3. Hold down language item to select language
 2. Home page
     - All devices
         1. A introduction is being given about the site and the creator
+        2. When opening a the site, Avengers theme should play (see features left to implement), when autoplay is enabled and volume is on
     - Mobile
         1. Check if images are being displayed in the bach rather then on the side
 3. Play page